Legislative Code

 I. The Curriculum Director or designee(s) shall create a guide to debate jargon found in written paradigms.
 The Board may edit the jargon guide.
 The jargon guide shall be sent to all tournament participants at least 2 days prior to the deadline for judge preference submission.

 J. Each team shall be allowed to strike a number of judges designated by the TOC Director.
 Judges who have not filled out the judge survey shall be free strikes.
-Other judge preferencing systems may be used at the TOC Director’s discretion but must be announced at least 7 days prior to the tournament.
+Other judge-preferencing systems may be used at the TOC Director’s discretion, but they must be announced at least 7 days prior to the tournament.

-C. Breaks shall consist of no less than 20% of the field, at the discretion of the Tab Director (subject to the tournament schedule adopted by the Board).
+B. Breaks shall consist of no less than 20% of the field.

-A. The TOC Director shall appoint a Tab Director, who shall be responsible for choosing tabulation methods and for running tabulation at NPDL-TOC.
+A. The TOC Director shall appoint a Tab Director.

 D. For all appointed TOC staff positions listed in this article or in the Equity article (see XIV), the Board shall publicly solicit applications from league members, giving them sufficient time to respond.